 The chassis is equipped with ACC (Adaptive Cruise Control) and ATC (Automatic Traction Control) as shown in Figure 15-20.
 ACC works in conjunction with conventional cruise control to maintain the set cruise speed when the lane ahead is clear.
-The ACC will automatically adjust the motorhome's speed when a vehicle is detected The stability when driving/accelerating on low-friction surfaces, as well as improved traction under difficult conditions.
+The ACC will automatically adjust the motorhome's speed when a vehicle is detected ahead.
+The ATC offers improved stability when driving/accelerating on low-friction surfaces, as well as improved traction under difficult conditions.
 If one wheel begins to spin at a different speed than the other, ATC momentarily applies the brakes until traction is regained.
-If both drive poor traction surface, engine power is reduced to attain optimum tire-to-road traction.
+If both drive wheels are on a poor traction surface, engine power is reduced to attain optimum tire-to-road traction.